APEX Antenna Efficiencies

 |Instrument||Year-Month||Planet||θS ('')1||Frequency (GHz)||θmb ('')||ηa2,4||ηmb3,4||Jy/K5||# Scans|

 Note 1: The planet sizes (θS) and fluxes from the planet models usually have < 5% uncertanties.
-The values given in the table above are the average planet size from selected scans (at least 5 scans at a given frequency).
+The values given in the table above are the average planet size from selected scans (at least 5 scans at a given frequency; for data older than 2018, a minimum of 3 scans is used instead since there was no systematic observations of antenna efficiencies back then).
 If the planet size is smaller than 0.4 x HPBW (θmb) then θS, aperture efficiency (ηa) and the point source sensitivity (Jy/K) will be highlighted since the correction [1-exp(-Q)]/Q (with Q=ln(2)(θS/θmb)²) for non-pointlike source is < 5%.

 Note 2: The aperture efficiency (ηa) intrinsicly includes the effects due to error beams, blockage, spillover, etc., because it is measured on sky toward a planet.
 Thus, it is lower than the expected aperture efficiency due exclusively to the surface accuracy as described by the original Ruze equation.